-- Own a HDB flat that is eligible for renting out, and will rent out the flat they own within a month after attaining their tenancy.
+- Own an HDB flat that is eligible for renting out, and will rent out the flat they own within a month after attaining their tenancy.

-- Own an executive condominium that has already passed the five-year minimum occupation period.
+- Own an Executive Condominium (EC) that has already passed the five-year Minimum Occupation Period (MOP).

 Then, there is the clause concerning existing tenants of HDB’s Public Rental Scheme.
-The scheme provides public rental flats for low-income households that cannot afford to buy, as well as those who have purchased a BTO flat, but are still waiting for their new homes to be completed.
+The scheme provides public HDB rental flats for low-income households that cannot afford to buy, as well as those who have purchased an HDB BTO flat, but are still waiting for their new homes to be completed.

 Once you’ve determined your eligibility, it’s time for the fun part: finding your dream home.
 The only damper at this stage?
 Budget.
-Ideally, the rent shouldn’t take up more than 30 per cent of your monthly salary.
+Ideally, the rent shouldn’t take up more than 30% of your monthly salary.

 It is a widespread belief that, financially, buying always trumps renting.
 But that’s not always true, especially if you are only considering short-term occupancy of a property and wouldn’t even stay in it long enough to make a dent in the mortgage.
 There are also perks to renting.
 For one, its flexibility is a big appeal to those who may be posted overseas for work.

-Lucky for us today, the internet makes trawling for a property easy.
-There are countless sites listing available properties, including Propertyguru’s own listings page.
+Lucky for us today, the internet makes trawling for property easy.
+There are countless sites listing available properties, including PropertyGuru’s own listings page.
 Arm yourself with a list of your criteria (and allowable compromises), and you should easily find a rental property that suits you.

 After weeks of searching and property viewings, you’ve finally found your dream home.
 Unfortunately, you can’t move in right away; you first have to contend with the legal mumbo jumbo.

-As mentioned at the start of this article, HDB flats are public housing governed by strict rules.
-As there are eligibility requirements for tenants, so too are there for landlords.
+As mentioned at the start of this article, HDB flat rentals are public housing governed by strict rules.
+As there are eligibility requirements for tenants, there are also for landlords too.
 Before signing the lease on a flat, always check that it is eligible for rent.
-One of the easiest ways to do so is to request for the flat owner to give you a copy of the approval letter he should have received from HDB.
+One of the easiest ways to do so is to request for the flat owner to give you a copy of the approval letter they should have received from HDB.

 Letter of Intent and Good Faith Deposit

-Both the LOI and good faith deposit are optional and not legally binding, serving only as a sort of official “reservation” while negotiations continue.
-It’s the property market’s version of “going steady” – the flat owner should now stop looking for potential tenants, and focus on working out a deal exclusively with you.
+Both the LOI and good faith deposit are optional and not legally binding, serving only as a sort of official ‘reservation’ while negotiations continue.
+It’s the property market’s version of ‘going steady’ – the HDB flat rental owner should now stop looking for potential tenants, and focus on working out a deal exclusively with you.

 As a precaution, always transfer the good faith deposit via traceable means and not cash.
 It is also a good idea to record in black and white the terms in which the good faith deposit should be returned to you.
 Typically, the landlord should agree to return the money if he is the one who calls off the deal at this point.

-After the LOI and good faith deposit have changed hands, the landlord should send you the tenancy agreement within your agreed time frame.
-Make sure there are no grey areas in the tenancy agreement that could become points of contention if conflicts arise.
+After the LOI and good faith deposit have changed hands, the landlord should send you the Tenancy Agreement (TA) within your agreed time frame.
+Make sure there are no grey areas in the TA that could become points of contention if conflicts arise.

-With the signing of the tenancy agreement, the security deposit – usually amounting to a month’s rent for a 12-month lease and two months’ rent for a 24-month lease – should also be paid.
+With the signing of the TA, the security deposit – usually amounting to a month’s rent for a 12-month lease and two months’ rent for a 24-month lease – should also be paid.

 With the tenancy agreement signed, you are only one step away from becoming the legal tenant of your new home: paying the stamp duty.
-The easiest way to do so is by e-stamping your tenancy agreement on the Inland Revenue Authority of Singapore’s (IRAS) website, and making the payment at the same time.
+The easiest way to do so is by e-stamping your TA on the Inland Revenue Authority of Singapore’s (IRAS) website and making the payment at the same time.
 For leases less than four years long, the stamp duty can be calculated by multiplying the monthly rent and the length of the lease in months, by 0.4.

 Note that before the stamp duty is paid, the tenancy agreement isn’t considered valid.
 So fail to pay it and you will merely be an illegal squatter in someone else’s home.
 There are also penalties for late payment.